 Don’t distract kids from one activity to another unrelated one.
 Instead, redirect them to an activity that ties in with the initial behavior.
 Here are a few ways to do so:

-1. Relate to your child’s motives
+1. Show empathy for your child’s motives

-When redirecting kids, acknowledge your child’s intentions.
 You might say, “Whoa—looks like you’re having fun jumping on the couch!”
 Or, “Drawing is a cool thing to do…”

 Download my PDF, The Power of Empathy, and learn how to prevent power struggles and instead better connect with your kids, all by understanding their perspective.
 Join my newsletter and get it below—at no cost to you: